b3nk3lly/hackathon-2024a/README.md

 -   Download Grafana from: https://dl.grafana.com/oss/release/grafana-11.0.0.windows-amd64.msi
 -   Use the installer to install Grafana
 -   Run the executable `grafana-server.exe` to start Grafana

+Open Grafana at localhost:3000.
+Then, open Home > Dashboard and click **New**, then click **Import**.
+Upload the `dashboard.json` file included in this repository to import the project dashboard.